- Understanding the Impact of Digital Twins in Healthcare

 Cellular & Molecular Digital Twins

-Cellular and molecular digital twins are transforming drug discovery and genomics by simulating cellular behavior and treatment responses at a microscopic level.
+Cellular and molecular digital twins are transforming AI-based drug discovery and genomics by simulating cellular behavior and treatment responses at a microscopic level.
 Researchers use these models to study disease progression and test drug efficacy before clinical trials, making digital twin medicine a game-changer in personalized treatment development.

 Process Digital Twins